joehalloran/dsa-sorting-algorithm/README.md

 ### Time complexity discussion

-The above algorithm has time complexity O(n).
+The above algorithm has time complexity *O(n)*.
 This means the number operations required to complete the algorithm has a linear relationship to the length of the input array.
 This can be understood if we look in detail at the operation of the algorithm.

-Take a *average case*, which we can hypothesise to be where odd and even numbers alternate in the array.
+Take the *average case*, which we can hypothesise to be where odd and even numbers alternate in the array.
 The algorithm includes an incrementing `while` loop and a decrementing `while` loop.
 These loops work their way from the top and bottom, swapping odd numbers for even where necessary along the way, eventually meeting in the middle.
-At this point the first top-level while loop, `while low < high`, kicks in and terminates the algorithm with the array now sorted.
+At this point the top-level while loop, `while low < high`, kicks in and terminates the algorithm with the array now sorted.
 This prevents the incrementer and decrementer passing each other and running needlessly through the sorted portions of the array.
-This process shows the work required to complete the algorithm is directly and proportionally dependant on the array length, justifying the conclusion that is has time complexity O(n).
+This means the algorithm only runs through the array once, showing the work required to complete the algorithm is directly and proportionally dependent on the array length, justifying the conclusion that is has time complexity *O(n)*.

 Given a *worse case*, an array with odd numbers in the first half even numbers in the second half, the incrementer and decrementer behave in the same way (meeting in the middle and stopping).
 The only difference is the number of swaps that take place.
-As the number of swaps is dependent on the overall array length, we do not need to adapt our overall assessment that the algorithm is of time complexity O(n).
+As the number of swaps is dependent on the overall array length, we do not need to adapt our overall assessment that the algorithm is of time complexity *O(n)*.

 In the *best case*, a sorted array, again the incrementer and decrementer loops never pass each other and no swaps occur.
-So again the algorithm is O(n): it loops through the array once; its complexity has a linear relationship to the array length.
+So again the algorithm is *O(n)*: it loops through the array once; its complexity has a linear relationship to the array length.

-This conclusion is supported by the linear trend in *fig 4*.
+This conclusion is supported by the linear trend seen in *fig 4*.

-### *Fig 4: Comparison of runtime for various sorting algorithms*
+### *Fig 4: Comparison of runtime for odd-even sorting algorithms*

 ![graph 4](https://github.com/joehalloran/dsa-sorting-algorithm/blob/master/assets/graph4.png?raw=true)